jclarsson/reddit_wallpaper/README.md

 * Python requests
    * Install with pip install requests
    * Install on Debian, Arch, and Fedora as python-requests
+   * Install on Mac with "brew install python-requests"
 * Python Gobject
    * Install on Debian as pygobject
    * Install on Arch and Fedora as python-gobject